 Hm = mass gross heating value

 The front panel display shows the current values of the input variables and the results of the calculations.
 A list of the variables for this application and their type (total or rate) is shown at the end of this document.

 The instrument can be supplied with a real-time clock for data logging of over 1000 entries of the variables as displayed on the main menu.

-The opto-isolated outputs can re-transmit any main menu variable.
+The Opto-isolated outputs can re-transmit any main menu variable.
 The type of output is determined by the nature of the assigned variable.
 Totals are output as pulses and rates are output as 4-20 mA signals.
 One output is standard, a second output is available as an option.

 The relay alarms can be assigned to any of the main menu variables of a rate type.
 The alarms can be fully configured including hysteresis.
 Two relays are standard with additional two relays available as an option.
-All set-up parameters, totals and logged data are stored in non-volatile memory with at least 30 years retention.
+All set-up parameters, totals, and logged data are stored in non-volatile memory with at least 30 years of retention.

-Software Configuration The instrument can be further tailored to suit specific application needs including units of measurement, custom tags, second language or access levels.
+Software Configuration The instrument can be further tailored to suit specific application needs including units of measurement, custom tags, second language, or access levels.
 A distributor can configure these requirements before delivery.

 Instrument parameters including units of measurement can be programmed in the field, according to the user access levels assigned to parameters by the distributor.

 Temperature sensor input(s) can be either PT100, PT500, 4-20 mA, 0-5 V or 1-5V signals.
 Pressure sensor input(s) can be either 4-20 mA, 0-5 V or 1-5V signals